AbsaOSS/cobrix/README.md

 Multisegment ASCII text files are supported using this option:
 `.option("record_format", "D)`.

-Read more on data formats at https://www.ibm.com/docs/en/zos/2.3.0?topic=files-selecting-record-formats-non-vsam-data-sets
+Read more on record formats at https://www.ibm.com/docs/en/zos/2.3.0?topic=files-selecting-record-formats-non-vsam-data-sets

 ### Streaming Cobol binary files from a directory